Charles Booth (social reformer): Later life

+Personal life and death

+On 19 April 1871, Charles Booth married Mary Macaulay, and the couple settled in London.
+The niece of the historian Thomas Babington Macaulay, she was a cousin of the Fabian socialist and author, Beatrice Webb.
+Mary had a reputation for being well-educated and intelligent.
+Also, Mary was an advisor to Booth in his business affairs and played an active role in contributing to Booth's survey of London life and labour conditions.

+Charles and Mary Booth had 7 children, 3 sons, and 4 daughters.
+His eldest daughter Antonia married the Hon Sir Malcolm Macnaghten, and others married into the Ritchie and Gore Browne families.

-The Booth family moved to Grace Dieu Manor near Thringstone, Leicestershire, in 1886, and this is where Charles retired to.
+In 1886, the Booth family moved to Grace Dieu Manor near Thringstone, Leicestershire, and this is where Charles retired to.
 Before he died he hosted many family gatherings in order to be surrounded by his friends, children and grandchildren.
 He died on 23 November 1916 of a stroke and was buried in Saint Andrew's churchyard.
 A memorial dedicated to him stands on Thringstone village green, and a blue plaque has been erected on his house in South Kensington: 6 Grenville Place.